SaptarshiSarkar12/Drifty/Website/README.md

   rm -rf node_modules package-lock.json
   npm install
   ```
-- Ensure you're using the correct Node.js version.
+- Ensure you're using the correct Node.js version (the recommended version is the **latest LTS version**).
 You can check your version with:
   ```sh
   node -v
   ```

-### 4. Start the development server
+### 5. Start the development server:

 ```sh
 npm run dev